General Value Function Networks: Comparing Recurrent GTD and Recurrent TD

 \section{Comparing Recurrent GTD and Recurrent TD}

 TD networks with a simple TD network update rule---no backprop through time---have been shown to have divergence issues on a simple six-state domain, called Ringworld~\citep{tanner2005temporal}.
 In fact, Gradient TD networks \citep{silver2012gradient} were introduced precisely to solve this problem.
-Because GVFNs are a strict generalization of TD networks, we can set the GVFN to get the same problematic setting.
+Because GVFNs are a strict generalization of TD networks, we can set the GVFN to get the same problematic setting if we use a simple TD update (RTD with $p=1$).
 This raises a natural question of if Recurrent TD (RTD) similarly has divergence issues, and if we need to use Recurrent GTD (RGTD).

 In all of our experiments so far, we have opted for the simpler RTD algorithm, rather than the full gradient algorithm RGTD, because empirically we found little difference between the two.
 RTD, unlike the simple TD update rule, does in fact compute gradients back-in-time, and so should be a more sound update.
 Further, once we use truncated BPTT, even RGTD is providing a biased estimate of the gradient.
 But nonetheless RTD---which is built on the semi-gradient TD update---does drop more of the gradient than RGTD.
-It's likely that RGTD is needed in some cases; but it's possible that for most settings, RTD provides a reasonable interim choice between the simple TD network learning rule, and the more complex RGTD.
+It is likely that RGTD is needed in some cases.
+But it is possible that for most settings, RTD provides a reasonable interim choice between the simple TD network learning rule, and the more complex RGTD.

 In this section, we test RTD and RGTD on Ringworld, to see if they perform differently on this known problematic setting.
 Note that for $p=1$, RTD reduces to the simple TD network learning rule, and so we expect poor performance.